 There is a game that youngsters know called "running the strips."
 Its rules vary in trivial fashion from City to City, but its essentials are eternal.
 A boy from San Francisco can join the game in Cairo with no trouble.
 Its object is to get from point A to point B via the City's rapid transit system in such a way that the "leader" manages to lose as many of his followers as possible.
 A leader who arrives at the destination alone is skillful indeed, as is a follower who refuses to be shaken.
 The game is usually conducted during the evening rush hour when the increased density of the commuters makes it at once more hazardous and more complicated.
 The leader sets off, running up and down the accelerating strips.
 He does his best to do the unexpected, remaining standing on a given strip as long as possible, then leaping off suddenly in either direction.
 He will run quickly through several strips, then remain waiting once more.
 Pity the follower who incautiously careens forward one strip too far.
-Before he has caught his mistake, unless he is extraordinarily nimstand, particularly for an adult who has never himself been a teen-age striprunner.
+Before he has caught his mistake, unless he is extraordinarily nimble, he has driven past the leader or fallen behind.
+The clever leader will compound the error by moving quickly in the appropriate direction.
+A move designed to increase the complexity of the task tenfold involves boarding the localways or the expressways themselves, and hurtling off the other side.
+It is bad form to avoid them completely and also bad form to linger on them.
+The attraction of the game is not easy for an adult to understand, particularly for an adult who has never himself been a teenage striprunner.
 The players are roughly treated by legitimate travelers into whose path they find themselves inevitably flying.
 They are persecuted bitterly by the police and punished by their parents.
 They are denounced in the schools and on the subetherics.
-No year passes without its four or five teen-agers killed at the game, its dozens hurt, its cases of innocent bystanders meeting tragedy of varying degree.
+No year passes without its four or five teenagers killed at the game, its dozens hurt, its cases of innocent bystanders meeting tragedy of varying degree.
 Yet nothing can be done to wipe out the strip-running gangs.
 The greater the danger, the more the strip-runners have that most valuable of all prizes, honor in the eyes of their fellows.
-A successful one may well swagger; a well-known leader is cock-of-the-walkl Elijah Baley, for instance, remembered with satisfaction even now that he had been a strip-runner once.
+A successful one may well swagger; a well-known leader is cock-of-the-walk.
+Elijah Baley, for instance, remembered with satisfaction even now that he had been a strip-runner once.
 He had led a gang of twenty from the Concourse Sector to the borders of Queens, crossing three expressways.
-In two tireless and relentless hours, he had shaken off bordered alley began and ended.
+In two tireless and relentless hours, he had shaken off some of the most agile followers of the Bronx, and arrived at the destination point alone.
+They talked about that run for months.
+Baley was in his forties now, of course.
+He hadn't run the strips for over twenty years, but he remembered some of the tricks.
+What he had lost in agility, he made up in another respect.
+He was a policeman.
+No one but another policeman as experienced as himself could possibly know the City as well, know where almost every metal-bordered alley began and ended.
 He walked away from the kitchen briskly, but not too rapidly.
 Each moment he expected the cry of "Robot, robot" to ring out behind him.
 That initial set of moments was the riskiest.
 He counted the steps until he felt the first accelerating strip moving under him.
-He stopped for a moment, while K. Daneel moved smoothly up beside him.
+He stopped for a moment, while R. Daneel moved smoothly up beside him.